All in One SEO (Free) vs All in One SEO Premium – Is It Worth Paying For?

 As part of its support for the WooCommerce plugin, All in One SEO gives you the option of displaying its fields on the product page.

 You can also use the free version of All in One SEO to integrate your WordPress website with Google Analytics, Google Plus, Google Webmaster Tools, Bing Webmaster Center, and Pinterest.
-These features give you a quick and easy way to verify your site with some services that could help with your search engine optimization and social media marketing efforts.
+These features give you a quick and easy way to verify your site with services that could help your SEO and social media marketing efforts.
 They can also save you from having to install additional plugins that provide this functionality, potentially helping to keep your site running smoothly.

-As part of the integration features of All in One SEO, you can use the plugin to create and submit an XML sitemap to services like Google and Bing.
-As sitemaps are used by search engines to understand how your site is organized, as well as find all of your published content, this feature can ensure that all of your posts and pages are indexed in search engine databases.
+As part of the integration features of All in One SEO, you can use the plugin to create and submit an XML sitemap to services such as Google and Bing.
+As sitemaps are used by search engines to understand how your site is organized and help them to find all of your published content, this feature can ensure all of your posts and pages are indexed in search engine databases.

-The free version of All in One SEO also has the ability to submit a sitemap for your images, to help with getting this type of content indexed too.
-Furthermore, each time your site is updated, the plugin will notify Google and Bing to encourage them to crawl your site and index the new content.
+The free version of All in One SEO also has the ability to submit a sitemap for your images, helping to get this type of content indexed too.
+Furthermore, every time your site is updated, the plugin will notify Google and Bing to encourage them to crawl your site and index the new content.
 We’ll cover this in more detail shortly, but upgrading to the paid version unlocks support for creating XML sitemaps for your video content as well.

-As you can see, the free version of All in One SEO will help you optimize your website and each piece of content you publish.
-The plugin also has some good integration features for connecting your site to useful third-party services as well as optimizing WooCommerce product listings.
+As you can see, the free version of All in One SEO will help you to optimize your website and each piece of content you publish.
+The plugin also has some good integration features for connecting your site to useful third-party services, as well as optimizing WooCommerce product listings.

-So with lots to offer, is it worth going premium?
-Let’s find out by exploring the features of the paid version in the next section of our All in One SEO free vs premium comparison.
+So, the free version has lots to offer, but is it worth going premium?
+Let’s find out by exploring the features of the paid version.

 All in One SEO Premium

-After purchasing the plugin from the All in One SEO website, you can download the files before uploading them to your WordPress website.
-Once the plugin has been activated, you can enter your license key to enable updates.
+After purchasing the plugin from the All in One SEO website, you can download the files before uploading them to your site.
+Once the plugin has been activated, you can enter your licence key to enable updates.
 The plugin should now be ready to use.

-If you are upgrading from the free option to the paid version, the main difference you’ll notice between the two All in One SEO plugins on the general settings page is the ability is to enable optimization of the taxonomies on your site, such as categories and tags, or any custom taxonomies that might be active.
+If you’re upgrading from the free option to the paid version, the main difference on the general settings page is the ability to enable optimization of the taxonomies, such as categories and tags, on your site, or any custom taxonomies that may be active.

-If you choose to enable this premium setting, you’ll be able to add search engine friendly meta titles and descriptions to any of the taxonomies on your site in the same way that you would for posts and pages.
-You can also use the options to ask search engines not to index the category and tag pages and to not follow any links.
+If you choose to enable this premium setting, you’ll be able to add search engine-friendly meta titles and descriptions to any of the taxonomies on your site in the same way you would for posts and pages.
+You can also use the options to ask search engines not to index the category and tag pages, and not to follow any links.

-So if you’d like to try and get your WordPress taxonomies indexed and ranked in search engines, this premium feature should be of interest.
-Also, if you’re using WooCommerce on your site, you can use this premium feature to optimize your ecommerce product-related taxonomies and attempt to drive more traffic to your store.
+So, if you’d like to try to get your WordPress taxonomies indexed and ranked in search engines, this should be of interest.
+Also, if you’re using WooCommerce on your site, you can use this premium feature to optimize your ecommerce product-related taxonomies, and attempt to drive more traffic to your store.